-Management: To help control the disease, choose a planting site with good air movement and prune out weak canes to speed the drying of plants.
+Management: To help minimize the disease, choose a planting site with good air movement and prune out weak canes to speed the drying of plants.
 Also eliminate weeds to aid in quicker drying of foliage and fruit and harvest fruit before it is overripe.
 Fungicides should be applied during bloom, with additional applications made during harvest, if necessary.
-See the following pest management table for specific recommendations and rates.
+See the following Pest Management Table for specific recommendations and rates.

 Management: Conditions of high humidity are most likely to lead to mildew problems.
 Any cultural practices like pruning and plant spacing that can help improve air circulation and reduce humidity will reduce incidence of mildew infections.
 Sprays are most necessary during humid or wet weather in the spring.
 Apply when the first signs of powdery mildew are apparent and repeat as necessary.
 If oil is used, multiple applications may delay ripening or reduce sugar accumulation in the berries.
 The oil kills powdery mildew colonies on contact, thus, high water volumes and thorough coverage of the leaves and developing fruit are essential for good results.
 Many common pesticides (including sulfur) are phytotoxic when applied with or close to oil sprays; check label for specific restrictions.
 See the following Pest Management Table for specific recommendations and rates.

 Management: These diseases can be suppressed by raking out and removing infected leaves after they have fallen and apply mulch to cover any inoculum that might remain.
-Prune and trellis to improve air circulation and promote leaf drying will also help the control.
-Overhead irrigation creates conditions especially favorable leaf spot development, thus if it must be used, irrigate during morning hours to allow foliage to dry before the evening.
+Prune and trellis to improve air circulation and promote leaf drying.
+Overhead irrigation creates conditions especially favorable leaf spot development.
+Irrigate during morning hours to allow foliage to dry before the evening.
 Fungicides applied before bloom, after petal fall and after harvest are also recommended.
 See the following Pest Management Table for specific recommendations and rates.

-Currant Cane Blight or Botryosphaeria Canker (Botryosphaeria ribis): The disease has been identified in NY and CT, but is likely present in other New England states.
-Initial symptoms appear as yellowing foliage and leaf wilting of young shoots during spring and summer.
+Currant Cane Blight or Botryosphaeria Canker (Botryosphaeria ribis): Initial symptoms appear as yellowing foliage and leaf wilting of young shoots during spring and summer.
 Affected shoots may resemble currant borer damage, but will have not borer larvae or exit holes.
-Once the cane is dead and no longer transporting nutrients, the fungus will make small (2mm in dia.) round black survival structures, stromata, which burst through the epidermis near tips of infected shoots.
-This disease causes canes to become extremely weak and consequently break off during high winds in the Fall and subsequent Winter.
+Once the cane is dead and no longer transporting nutrients, the fungus will make small (2mm in diameter) round black survival structures, stromata, which burst through the epidermis near tips of infected shoots.
+This disease causes canes to become extremely weak and consequently break off during high winds in the fall and subsequent winter.
 All currant varieties may be affected however gooseberries are not known to be affected.

 Management: Watch for a rapid blight of young shoots during early fruit development, and scout mature canes for the small black survival structures prior to budbreak.
 Prune out and burn infected canes in spring.
 There are differences in resistance among cultivars, but it is variety specific and not linked to color traits.